 - Only natural-looking makeup is permitted

 - False nails and nail extensions are not permitted

 - Only clear nail varnish may be worn

 - Temporary tattoos are not permitted

 Students wearing excessive makeup will be required to remove it.

-Failure to comply with uniform expectations may result in a loss of social time until expectations are met.
-If this persists more serious sanctions may be applied, including but not limited to time in the Isolation Room or Suspension.
+Failure to comply with uniform expectations will result in a loss of social time until expectations are met.